Killing Critics

-Killing Critics is the third book in the Kathleen Mallory series written by Carol O'Connell.
+Killing Critics (1996) is the third book in the Kathleen Mallory series by American writer Carol O'Connell.

 Mallory investigates the murder of Dean Starr, an artist killed in the middle of an exhibition.
 The killer made the murder appear to be performance art.

 Mallory and her partner, Sergeant Riker, find links to a double murder that occurred 12 years ago in an art gallery owned by the same man.
-Mallory's late father, Markowitz, was on that case and although he got a confession and a conviction, he never for a minute believed that he had the right man.
-The NYPD considers the old case closed, and will not allow them to officially investigate.
+Mallory's late father, Markowitz, was on that case and, although he got a confession and a conviction, he never for a minute believed that he had the right man.
+The NYPD considers the old case closed, and will not allow the partners to officially investigate.